beginner-corp/docs.begin.com/src/shared/docs/en/meta/about.md

 ## Who we are

-We founded Begin in 2015 with the goal of building an advanced conversational tasking tool for Slack, which we built on a then-brand-new architecture being coloquially referred to as "serverless".
+We founded Begin in 2015 with the goal of building an advanced conversational tasking tool for Slack, which we built on a then-brand-new architecture being colloquially referred to as "serverless".

 As you've probably surmised, that product didn't work out – but we did learn a thing or two about what works (and doesn't) when it comes to building software serverlessly.